 - Behavioural geographers study how people understand maps and geographic space.

-- Cultural geography is the study how the natural environment impacts the development of human culture.
+- Cultural geography is the study of how the natural environment impacts the development of human culture.

 - Political geographers examine the effect of political circumstances on the relationship between people and their environment, as well as environmental conflicts.